outrigdev/outrig/README.md

 ### Data Flow

-1. Your Go application imports the Outrig SDK and initializes it with the autoinit package or an explit call to `outrig.Init()`
+1. Your Go application imports the Outrig SDK and initializes it with the autoinit package or an explicit call to `outrig.Init()`
 2. The SDK collects logs, goroutine information, and other runtime data
 3. This data is sent to the Outrig server via a local domain socket
 4. The server processes and stores the data